Nyad defends record-breaking Cuba-U.S. swim against doubters

 “The current, which was pulling her in north-northwestern flow, was as perfect as you could get,” Roffer said.
 “It would explain why her speed was faster during that period.”

-John Bartlett, one of Nyad’s navigators, said on the call that Nyad’s speed for nearly six hours - beginning about halfway through the trek - averaged 3.97 miles per hour.
+John Bartlett, one of Nyad’s navigators, said on the call Tuesday that Nyad’s speed for nearly six hours - beginning about halfway through the trek - averaged 3.97 miles per hour (6.39 kph)

-Nyad, who was patient and in good spirits while answering numerous detailed questions from colleagues and reporters, said that during “this record-breaking swim I never touched the boat, not even an inadvertent touch.”

-But after more than two hours she grew briefly exasperated with her inquisitors.
-She said that in the eight days since the race, she has had little time to review all the media coverage.

-The comment drew laughter, but Nyad then grew more serious, and it became clear she was hurt by the skepticism of colleagues in the tiny global community of marathon swimmers.

-“I never ever knew that we would not be trusted,” she said.

 The previous record was held by Australian Penny Palfrey, who attempted the same crossing without a shark cage in 2012.
-Palfrey swam about 80 miles in 41 hours before adverse currents forced an end to the attempt.
+Palfrey swam about 80 miles (129 km) in 41 hours before adverse currents forced an end to the attempt.
+(Reporting By Chris Francescani; Editing by Tim Gaynor and Eric Walsh)